smeredith/dotfiles/README.md

 1. Clone this repo.
 2. Change to repo root.
-3. `./install.sh` will create links to the files in here.
+3. `./install.sh` will create symlinks to the files in here.

 ## Neovim notes

-- Install Neovim
+- To install Neovim:
   - download and use the appimage
   - or https://github.com/neovim/neovim/blob/master/INSTALL.md#linux (download and unzip the binaries)
 - `sudo apt-get install ripgrep`